20kdc/datum/doc/src/spec/spec.md

 The following kinds of values exist:

 1. Symbols are arbitrary lists of characters (even empty lists).
 2. Strings are arbitrary lists of characters (even empty lists).

-3. The range and format of valid numbers is implementation-defined, with specific notes.
-What you're allowed to do here is restrained by Potential Identifier Differentiation, but the specific notes cover doubles and 64-bit integers.
+3. The range and format of valid numbers is implementation-defined, but with some basic requirements.
+In specific, doubles and 64-bit integers are covered.

-4. The valid Special Identifiers and their meanings are implementation-defined, with specific notes.
-What you're allowed to do here is restrained by Potential Identifier Differentiation, but the specific notes cover 64-bit integers.
+4. The valid Special Identifiers and their meanings are implementation-defined.
+What you're allowed to do here is restrained by Potential Identifier Differentiation.
 5. Lists can have any number of, or no, elements.

 ## Encoding